Written By: Vahid Moradi

 Your Rolex was made to be used and crafted with the finest materials to stand up to a life well-lived.
 With your Rolex fully set, you are ready to take on life, knowing full well that time is indeed on your side.

 Whether you need help setting a Rolex, how to clean a Rolex, or learning how much a Rolex is worth, we’re here to help.
 Are you thinking about how to sell my Rolex?
 CJ Charles provides the best prices and an effortless process if you’ve decided to part ways with your Rolex.
-Thinking about purchasing a pre-owned Rolex watch?
+Thinking about purchasing a pre-owned genuine Rolex watch?
 CJ Charles has a wide selection of pristine luxury timepieces for you to choose from.
-As an authorized luxury watch dealer, CJ Charles can help you with a number of things to make sure your Rolex watch stays in pristine condition.
+As an official Rolex jeweler, CJ Charles can help you with a number of things to make sure your Rolex watch stays in pristine condition.
 Visit our website or come to one of our locations today!